-We have experience handling thousands of Probate applications in New South Wales, and have streamlined the process for all estates, from the simplest to the most complex cases.
+We have experience handling thousands of Probate applications and have streamlined the process for all estates, from the simplest to the most complex cases.

 14 days must lapse from the date of lodgement of the notice of intended application to apply for probate in the Queensland Law Reporter before the application can be signed and submitted to the Supreme Court of QLD for processing.

 Whilst there isn’t a strict deadline, an executor has a fiduciary duty to the estate to administer it in a swift and efficient manner.